-Old American songs bring history to life when we use them as stepping-stones: their lyrics, melodies, and sentiments help us to imagine the era when they were first popular.
-The core repertoire of the 38 concerts in this 5-year series are songs that were well-known in America between 1840 and the 1890s.
+Old songs bring history to life when we use them as stepping-stones: their lyrics, melodies, and sentiments help us to imagine the era when they were first popular.
+The songs in this series were well-known in in the United States between 1840 and the 1890s.

 • Stephen Foster - Making Music American